jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/8 - Sandbox.md

 Now I must thank those who took the first leap.
 It was many brave parents decades ago who unplugged from ideology and ventured into the frontier to start a new society.
 Because of them, we now study, understand, and promote our technological evolution's new modes and orders.
 As a result, today's parents know every kid has an important goal to achieve and a fun story to live because, like in the natural world, there's always a niche to fill inside an evolving ecosystem.

-Our kids don't die in ideological wars, suffer economic depressions, and rarely struggle with psychological torments.
+Now, our kids don't die in ideological wars, suffer economic depressions, and rarely struggle with psychological torments.

 Instead, they are busy working hard with other frontline workers under minimal, open, and accountable leadership, using any tool they need.
 Nature's currency interconnects them inside a technological ecosystem adopting new adaptions so quickly that it's edging us closer to perpetual profit while evolving Life closer to our glorious future among the stars.